 Do you have a technique for learning scripts?

-That’s a really good question, I think that feeds into, what’s your process for approaching something, I’ve tried all sorts of different things.
-I think you have to keep banging it out, and keep reading it through, there’s an app called LineLearner, I record my part and somebody else’s part, I then remove my part from it and just have the other person talk, so I walk around London with my headphones on doing the lines over and over again.
-You try and do that recording as neutrally as possible so you’re not putting a colour on the line, or a flavour on the line that you then can’t get out of your head so then you can only deliver the line that way haha, and if you don’t deliver the line that way you’ve forgotten the line haha, and that’s not useful to anybody!
+That’s a really good question.
+I think that feeds into, “what’s your process for approaching something?” and I’ve tried all sorts of different things.
+I think you have to keep banging it out, and keep reading it through.
+There’s an app called LineLearner – I record my part and somebody else’s part, I then remove my part from it and just have the other person talk, so I walk around London with my headphones on doing the lines over and over again.
+You try and do that recording as neutrally as possible so you’re not putting a colour on the line, or a flavour on the line that you then can’t get out of your head so then you can only deliver the line that way, or if you don’t deliver the line that way you’ve forgotten the line, haha, and that’s not useful to anybody!

 Do you watch all your roles back?

-No, sometimes it’s not helpful, it depends if you feel like you need to know something specific on the day.
-If you’re asking, have you enjoyed an episode of Penny Dreadful after that first season when you weren’t in it, no because you’re in a totally different frame of mind in terms of when you watch it, so no I don’t, I did watch Emmerdale though.
-You need to be objective when you’re watching, so do I watch it, sometimes, do I enjoy it, never haha!
-You’re just hoping to learn something you can take onto the next project, so when you do watch something it is about something specific you done on that day, out of curiosity, but do you enjoy it, no never, it’s torture!
+No, sometimes it’s not helpful.
+It depends if you feel like you need to know something specific on the day.
+If you’re asking, “have you enjoyed an episode of Penny Dreadful after that first season when you weren’t in it?”, then no, because you’re in a totally different frame of mind in terms of when you watch it, so no, I don’t.
+I did watch Emmerdale though.
+You need to be objective when you’re watching, so do I watch it?
+Sometimes.
+Do I enjoy it?
+Never, haha!
+You’re just hoping to learn something you can take onto the next project, so when you do watch something it is about something specific you did on that day, out of curiosity, but do you enjoy it?
+No never, it’s torture!

-What are your acting plans for the rest of 2018?
+What are your upcoming acting plans for the rest of 2018?

-I do a lot of voiceover stuff now, so that’s really great, that’s taken off, I’m flying back to Dublin to do a bit of that.
-In terms of acting it’s back at the audition carousel, and hoping something takes, the voiceover work has been really great, I’m doing Mini next week and I’m doing Sky, it’s nice stuff ticking over.
+I do a lot of voiceover stuff now, so it’s really great that it’s taken off.
+I’m flying back to Dublin to do a bit of that.
+In terms of acting, it’s back at the audition carousel, and hoping something takes.
+The voiceover work has been really great though.
+I’m doing Mini next week and I’m doing Sky, it’s nice stuff ticking over.
 I’m doing writing as well, so you keep yourself ticking over until the next opportunity arrives, then you hope you’re in a position to grab it when it does.

 Follow Jack on: